-For regular patrol cars, the police now have to choose from Ford, Vauxhall, Peugeot or Hyundai.
-These cars can be driven by any police officer with just a standard licence.
-It is clear that the police forces have done a great deal of work in assessing different manufactures against criteria like purchase price, running costs and reliability, so many drivers may take this as a seal of approval when choosing their own car.
+Police forces have done a great deal of work in assessing different manufacturers against criteria like purchase price, running costs and reliability, so many drivers may take this as something of a seal of approval when choosing their own car.

 Standard police patrols

 Be careful, though.
 It is quite possible that these purchasing decisions were made on the basis of steep bulk discounts, which are not available to the private buyer.

 It is also possible that the detailed criteria used to assess these cars is different from your own requirements.
 Nevertheless, it is clear that inclusion on this shortlist says a lot about the value and reliability of the manufacturers.

 Clearly, not all of these cars are suitable for all duties and the police require more powerful cars for motorway patrols and other specialist duties.
 For these cars, approved manufacturers include Volvo, BMW and Audi.

 High-performance Volvo V70 estates are popular for motorway patrols.
 They combine performance with lots of load space for the equipment the motorway patrols need to carry.
 Clearly, these cars need to be able to drive very quickly, as any will be involved in pursuit of speeding cars.

 The police are also involved in escort duties for politicians and dignitaries.
 For these tasks, they are able to select armoured limousines from Jaguar.